fractal-analytics-platform/fractal-tasks-core/docs/source/usage.rst

 Installation
 ------------

-To use Fractal Core Task, first install it using pip:
+To use Fractal Tasks Core, first install it using pip:

 .. code-block:: console